Maleka Charles

 “I have a song in my mind.”
 He said.
 “But it doesn’t want to come out.”
 He fashioned a transient smile of contentment around his lips.

-A very close friend of his, Mandla, who appeared to admire his strums more than I ever did, told me Tapiwa had been struggling with the strings since the morning.
+A close friend, Mandla — who seemed to admire Tapiwa’s strumming even more than I ever did — told me that Tapiwa had been wrestling with the guitar strings since that morning.

 “He woke me up around six to tell me he has a song and needed my help to hit the right note.”
 He said, rolling a joint of weed in between his fingers.